Oxymax-CLAMS

 Extensive Scientific Validation

-- Publication Record: The CLAMS and Oxymax systems are cited in more than 5,000 published scientific papers, more than all of their competitors combined.
+- Publication Record: CLAMS and Oxymax systems are cited in more than 5,000 published scientific papers, more than all competitors combined.

 - Industry Pioneer: Columbus Instruments developed the first commercially available indirect calorimeter in 1985, and the system is currently in its fifth generation.